Ryangwaite/AWS-SAA-C02-Course/README.md

 - Both buckets must have versioning enabled.
 - It is a one way replication process only.
 - Replication by default can handle objects that are unencrypted or SSE-S3.
   - With configuration it can handle SSE-KMS, but KMS requires more configuration to work.
   - It cannot replicate objects with SSE-C because AWS does not have the keys necessary.
 - Source bucket owner needs permissions to objects.
 If you grant cross-account access to a bucket.
 It is possible the source bucket account will not own some of those objects.
 - Will not replicate system events, glacier, or glacier deep archive.
 - No deletes are replicated.

 #### 1.4.11.3.
 Why use replication
+SRR = Same-Region Replication
+CRR = Cross-Region Replication

 SRR - Log Aggregation
 SRR - Sync production and test accounts